040code/040code/_posts/2018-01-25-fargate_with_terraform.md

   cols="166" rows="15" autoplay="true" loop="true" speed="1.5">
 </asciinema-player>

 In the output you will find the two endpoint links to the blogs.
 After a few minutes both links will be active.
 You can also see the service running on the Amazon console, simply navigate to the ECS console and select the cluster.
-You should see now one service on Fargate and the second on on EC2.
+You should see now one service on Fargate and the second one on EC2.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2018-01-25_fargate/img/ecs-fargate-2.png" alt="Fargate">